-Luckily, for us Southerners, we have about three more months before the first frost.
-However, if your containers look anything like mine they are beyond ready for a makeover.
+Luckily for us Southerners, when fall “arrives”, we have about three more months before the first frost.
+However, if your containers look anything like mine at the end of peak summer months, they are beyond ready for a makeover.

 Step 1: Fill all three containers with soil.